 - Then I apply the Countermatch Recovery Sleep Cream

-- And last, I apply the Charcoal Mask to any acne lesions or areas of congestion – I have actually written an entire post about how much I love the Charcoal Mask and how to use it if you’d like to learn more
+- And last, I apply the Charcoal Mask to any blemishes or areas of congestion - I have actually written an entire post about how much I love the charcoal mask and how to use it if you'd like to learn more

-There are a couple other Beautycounter products that I use that have also really helped heal my acne.
+There are a couple other Beautycounter products that I use that have also really helped heal my skin.

 - Two nights per week I use the Overnight Resurfacing Peel.
-I cannot tell you how amazing this product is for acne and healing acne scars.
 I love this product so much that I have written an entire post on it which you can read here.
 On the nights that I use the peel, instead of my usual nighttime routine, what I do is wash my face with the charcoal bar, dry it, then apply the peel and let it dry for a few minutes.
 Then I apply my night cream and then use the charcoal mask as a spot treatment

 - A couple times per week I use the charcoal mask as a full face mask to help clear out my pores, and allow all my other products to work better!

 Yes!
 Beautycounter products have been designed and formulated to not clog pores or irritate the skin.

 Just use this link and be sure to choose me (Erin Carter from Calgary Canada) as your consultant when you checkout.
 And if you have never shopped Beautycounter before, be sure to use the code CLEANFORALL20 at checkout to get 20% off your purchase!